solemnsky/solemnsky-haxe/README.md

 Inside the development environment:

-    make web             # to compile the html5 release make native          # to compile the native linux release make server          # to compile the node.js server make                 # to compile all three
-    make clean-build     # delete all build results
+    make web             # to compile the html5 release to dist/html5 make clean           # delete all build results

 ## project structure